 You may also like

-In the FENIX process the jewellery use case will use a custom made 3D scanner in order to scan the human faces […]
+In the FENIX process the jewellery use case will use recycled precious metals from PCB’s in order to produce highly customised jewellery […]